korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 ### Phenomena of Interest
 As mentioned above, we are interested in quantifying and comparing the comfort of various modes of transportation.
 We identified a few contributing factors to comfort, which include noise level, vibrations, temperature, and humidity.
 Ultimately, these are the phenomena we are sensing.

 The temperature and humidity are both relatively static signals.
 Especially considering the short time scale of our study (~2 to 5 minutes) these signals are unlikely to change, and, if they do, they are unlikely to change by very much.
 Thus, a very low sampling frequency can adequetely capture and characterize these signals.
 In fact, sampling one point might be sufficient to understand the temperature and humidity in each mode of transportation, although it is still better to obtain multiple samples throoughout the ride.
 Theoretically, depending on the weather conditions, the temperature in a car could change with heating or air conditioning over the 2-5 minute time period of our test.
+During this analysis, it is important to keep in mind the optimal human comfort zome between 22 C to 27 C and 40-60% relative humidity. [^1]

 Sensing vibrations is much more challenging.
 This is a dynamic, aperiod signal.
 While we expect the signal to be 'centered' around 1g, sporadic motion from the vehicles causes it to vary at random intervals.
 These variations tend to be a function of external sources, such as potholes and road conditions, stops and traffic lights, other cars, driving habits, etc. Thus, we cannot expect a consistent, periodic signal.
 Instead, we sample the signal at a rate high enough to capture these sudden variations in acceleration and use this to quantify the vibrations during the ride.